alphagov/govuk-design-system/src/patterns/step-by-step-navigation/index.md

 For example, ‘Agree a contract and salary’ is listed as step 4 in ‘Employ someone: step by step’ although it can be completed earlier.

-Make sure the number of the step is read out to screen-reader users when navigating to information within the `button` element.
+Make sure the step number is read out to screen reader users when they navigate to a step's main `button` element.

 ### Use both ‘and’ and ‘or’